Altium Designer Schematic Capture

 Schematic Capture Dashboard

-While the core of Altium Designer schematic editor is its entry and editing capabilities, it’s intimately integrated with the PCB design software editor, mixed signals simulation tool, supply chain, 3D printed circuit board modeling, PDN analyzer, and your own library database.
+While the core of Altium Designer schematic editor is its entry and editing capabilities, it’s intimately integrated with the PCB design software editor, a mixed signals simulation tool, supply chain, 3D printed circuit board modeling, PDN analyzer, and your own library database.
 With access to all of these integrated tools, in addition to a vast amount of actionable data information such as component availability, pricing, lifecycle, where-used, and collaboration tools, you can make intelligent decisions to reduce project time and cost all while increasing your chances of getting the design right the first time.

 Annotation is a routine task that you have to perform to detail your work and maintain synchronization between different parts of your design.
 Annotation is the process of making critical or explanatory notes for the purpose of clarifying details.
 The most critical form of annotation is the systematic and methodical process for ensuring that each component is uniquely identified.
-Based on a component’s designator, annotation is the primary means of referencing each component.
+Based on a component’s designator, the annotation is the primary means of referencing each component.

 Annotation makes it possible to ensure that all the schematic components remain related to their physical PCB implementation.
 PCB layout changes can result in a reassignment of designators or re-annotation, and these changes must be passed back to the schematic environment.

 Altium Designer automates how annotations are handled, tracked and verified to keep design data in sync.
-Design integrity is boosted with synchronization between designators on the schematic entry and PCB level, reducing errors.
+Design integrity is boosted with synchronization between designators on the schematic entry and PCB design level, reducing errors.

 Simple Design for Schematic Annotation Configuration

 There are rules in PCB design that govern the board layout process and help you catch mistakes as you go (online design rule checking), however, verifying the design isn’t as cut and clear as in schematic capture software, and it demands much diligence on the part of the designer.
 Altium Designer electrical rule check (ERC) helps you verify your schematics to catch mistakes early in the design process when it’s easier and more cost-effective to mitigate.
-Only a correct schematic can produce a correct PCB, so it’s crucial to have tools at your disposal to ensure the verification of your schematic design before moving to board layout.
+Only a correct schematic can produce a correct printed circuit board, so it’s crucial to have tools at your disposal to ensure the verification of your schematic design before moving to board layout.

-Altium Designer ERC allows you to define the reporting level for each of the possible violations that can exist on a source schematic document, such as the ones associated with buses, code symbols, components, harnesses, nets, parameters, documents, etc. With compilation being the cornerstone concept of the Altium Designer environment, when you compile and perform an ERC, many issues are checked in addition to these violations, such as duplicate designators, net labels not touching wires, and duplicate sheet numbers.
+Altium Designer ERC allows you to define the reporting level for each of the possible violations that can exist on a source schematic document, such as the ones associated with buses, code symbols, components, harnesses, nets, parameters, documents, etc. With compilation being the cornerstone concept of the Altium Designer environment, when you compile and perform an ERC, many issues are checked in addition to these violations, such as duplicate designators, netlabels not touching wires, and duplicate sheet numbers.

 For additional peace of mind, you can define validation reports assigned to an output file to validate your designs as an integral part of the PCB board design release process.
 These validation checks ensure that the release will fail if any validation check is not passed successfully.